- Three 3/4" Solid Steel Locking Bolts

 - Bolt Detent system engages boltwork and locks door automatically

 Fully encased in concrete on 5 out of 6 sides, floor safes offer maximum protection for your valuables.
-Hidden out of plain view, Stealth Floor Safes are the ideal choice for restaurants, gas stations, businesses and home owners.
+Hidden out of plain view, Eagle Floor Safes are the ideal choice for restaurants, gas stations, businesses and home owners.

 In regards to security, the Eagle Safe FS-B3 is B-Rated due to its 1/2" thick steel plate door secured in place by three 3/4" solid steel locking bolts.
 With all other sides secured by concrete, 1/4" steel and a strong external hinge, this safe is near impenetrable and extremely pry resistant offering no real access points.